 The MSA Team comprises state insurance department actuarial staff.
 MSA Team members are chosen by their skill set and LTCI actuarial experience.
-The LTCI (EX) Task Force, or its appointed Subgroup, will determine the appropriate experience and skill set for qualifying members for the MSA Team.
+The Long-Term Care Insurance (EX) Task Force, or its appointed subgroup, will determine the appropriate experience and skill set for qualifying members for the MSA Team.
 It is expected that state participants will provide expertise and technical knowledge specifically regarding the array of LTCI products and solvency considerations.
 The desired MSA Team membership composition should include a minimum of five and up to seven members.

-Membership must follow the requirements below and be approved by the Chair of the LTCI (EX) Task Force or the Chair of an appointed Subgroup.
+Membership must follow the requirements below and be approved by the chair of the Task Force or the chair of an appointed subgroup.
 The following outlines the qualifications, duties, participation expectations and resources required for MSA Team members.

 Qualifications of an MSA Team Member